anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

      - Description
      - Values
    * - isolcpus (Applicable only on Compute Servers)
      - A set of cores isolated from the host processes.
 Contains vCPUs reserved for Tenants and DPDK
      - isolcpus=3-19, 23-39, 43-59, 63-79

 *Host Networking configuration for HS Profile Extensions*

-An example of the data traffic configuration for the HS (SR-IOV) Profile Extensions is shown in Figure 4-4.
+An example of the data traffic configuration for the HS (SR-IOV) Profile Extensions is shown in
+:numref:`High Performance Profile Host Configuration with SR-IOV`.

 .. figure:: ../figures/RA1-Ch04-Network-Intensive-SRIOV.png
    :alt: High Performance Profile Host Configuration with SR-IOV
    :align: center
+   :name: High Performance Profile Host Configuration with SR-IOV

-Figure 4-4: High Performance Profile Host Configuration with SR-IOV (example and simplified)
+   High Performance Profile Host Configuration with SR-IOV (example and simplified)

 To ensure Tenant CPU isolation from the host services (Operating System (OS), hypervisor and OpenStack agents), the following needs to be